 ReQtest- Test management tool for comprehensive Software Quality Assurance (QA)

-ReQtest is a test management tool recommended by Test Managers and has over 11,000 users across the globe.
+ReQtest is a test management tool which acts as a comprehensive quality assurance software recommended by Test Managers and has over 11,000 users across the globe.
 It helps testing teams in overcoming any testing challenges, managing testing priorities and accomplishing the testing objectives.

 ReQtest is a cloud-based tool with a suite of modules for requirements management, test management and bug tracking.
 The tool provides an end-to-end solution for software quality assurance during software development, operation and maintenance phase.